namascar/correlation/README.md

 Eigen: This is a easy one to setup.
 Just needs the header files.

-Qt: I use core, gui, widgets and printsupport
+Qt: I use core, gui, widgets and printsupport.
+5.3, 5.9 and 5.11 work.

 openmp: parallelization of some loops.